Violent crime up in Yellowstone County since COVID-19 pandemic, officials say

 Yellowstone County has seen an increase in violent crime since the COVID-19 pandemic hit, officials said during a press conference Tuesday.

-From March through July, the county has seen a roughly 21% increase in murder, robbery and aggravated assault over the same period in 2019, according to statistics from U.S. Attorney for Montana Kurt Alme.
+From March through July, the county has seen a roughly 21% increase in homicide, robbery and aggravated assault over the same period in 2019, according to statistics from U.S. Attorney for Montana Kurt Alme.
+Robberies alone are up 44%.

+The press conference was called as voters in Billings began receiving ballots in the mail for the public safety mill levy.
+Ballots were mailed Friday.
+Voters will decide whether to update existing levy language to account for inflation.
+The current levy amount collected hasn’t changed since it was approved in 2004.

-The year so far has seen nine murders in Billings.
+The year so far has seen nine homicides in Billings.
 In 2015, there were nine for the entire year.
-The year with the most since then has been 2018, which saw five murders in Billings, according to the Billings Police Department annual report.
+The year with the most since then has been 2018, which saw five homicides in Billings, according to the Billings Police Department annual report.

 Meth and domestic violence were major drivers in the recent increase in violent crime, Alme said.